openshift/enhancements/enhancements/single-node-production-edge-cluster-profile.md

 Even with the unsupported feature flag, `etcd-quorum-guard` still requires 3 nodes due to its replica count.
-The `etcd-quorum-guard` Deployment is managed by the `cluster-verison-operator`, so it needs to be marked as unmanaged before it can be scaled down.
+The `etcd-quorum-guard` Deployment is managed by the `cluster-version-operator`, so it needs to be marked as unmanaged before it can be scaled down.

 ```shell